 NGF TOP 100 BUSINESSES IN GOLF

-Winn is the first manufacturer to bring premium polymer golf grips to golf, mirroring its efforts in pioneering grips for fishing rods, tennis rackets and bicycles.
+Winn is the first manufacturer to bring premium polymer grips to golf, mirroring its efforts in pioneering grips for fishing rods, tennis rackets and bicycles.

 Winn’s polymer grip technology provides grips that are tackier and more comfortable than traditional rubber.
 Each polymer is uniquely formulated to achieve a different firmness, texture and weight to satisfy the individual needs of the sports participants it serves.
 By creating extremely comfortable, slip-resistant grips, the end result for golfers is increased sensitivity, reduced fatigue and heightened swing accuracy.